Federal Direct Stafford Loans

 |July 1, 2014 - June 30, 2015||4.66%|

 Loan Fees (Direct Loan Program)

 *The origination fee is a fee that is charged before the loan is disbursed to the student.
 For example, a student who requests $1000 in a loan is charged a 1% origination fee of $10, for a disbursement amount of $990.
-The up-front interest rebate of $5 is then added back to the loan, bringing the amount to $995.
-The student receives $995, but will be required to repay $1000 when the loan enters repayment (see "Repaying Your Loans" below for more information).
+The student receives $990, but will be required to repay $1000 when the loan enters repayment (see "Repaying Your Loans" below for more information).

 Base Stafford Loans

 |Base Stafford Loan*||Annual Loan Limits|

 *Eligible students will be offered up to the Base Annual Loan Limit in a subsidized Stafford Loan.
 Students not eligible for all or part in a subsidized loan will be offered an unsubsidized loan for the portion which is not subsidized.

 |Dependent Students||Annual Loan Limits**|